the /conductor

 }

-the second argument is an inspect
+is an inspect

 function. it receives an Options object and should either: